WHYAMERICASUCKS.COM

 U.S. positions have been hit, but not every destruction claim is established

-AP reported that about 12 hours into the war, the U.S. military was still describing only minimal damage at its Middle East bases despite hundreds of Iranian missile and drone attacks.
-Later, AP reported that Iranian missiles damaged two planes at Prince Sultan Air Base in Saudi Arabia and wounded 10 American service members there, with more than 300 U.S. service members wounded in the conflict overall.
+AP reported that about 12 hours into the war, the U.S. Military was still describing only minimal damage at its Middle East bases despite hundreds of Iranian missile and drone attacks.
+Later, AP reported that Iranian missiles damaged two planes at Prince Sultan Air Base in Saudi Arabia and wounded 10 American service members there, with more than 300 U.S. Service members wounded in the conflict overall.

 China and Russia are involved, but mostly through diplomacy and veto power in the open record